Koongrizzly/FrameVision/README.md

 # 🌟 FrameVision
 **All-in-one Video & Photo Upscaler/Editor**
 ✨ *Upscale, convert, edit, describe, and create — in one streamlined app.*
+BETA, WORK IN PROGRESS, features can come and go
 ---

 ## 🖥 Workspace